What is GMV?

 For a more granular calculation of GMV, the sale price of goods – separated by each product segment – can be used instead of the AOV.

-Interpreting Gross Merchandise Value (GMV)
+How to Interpret Gross Merchandise Value

-GMV can help measure the growth of a company and gauge the prevailing market demand for the company’s products/services.
+The gross merchandise value metric can help measure the growth of a company and gauge the prevailing market demand for the company’s products/services.

 By assessing the changes in GMV year-over-year, you can determine the financial health of the company – in particular, project the future growth trajectory with more accuracy (i.e. quantify market traction).